 Affordable, Flexible, and Transfer-friendly

 Earn your Bachelor of Science in Education degree in Special Education from Mayville State completely online.
 Complete the BSED in Special Education as a standalone degree, or as a double-major with Early Childhood Education, Elementary Education, or a Secondary Education major.

-Mayville State University’s online Bachelor of Science in Special Education degree program has been ranked among the best online Special Education programs by OnlineSchoolsCenter.com (2018).
-Selection was based on weighted factors., including program and school criteria and ancillary services.
+Mayville State University’s online Bachelor of Science in Special Education degree program has been ranked among the best online Special Education programs by OnlineSchoolsCenter.com (2021).
+The selection was based on weighted factors, including program and school criteria and ancillary services.

-If you do not yet have a bachelor's degree, you can earn a double-major with the Bachelor of Science in Education degree in Special Education online or on-campus and a major in early childhood education, elementary education, or secondary education (Mathematics Education and English Education available online).
-Students at other North Dakota University System institutions or other universities can pursue the special education major entirely online, while completing their early childhood education, elementary education, or secondary education majors on another campus.
+You can earn a double-major with the Bachelor of Science in Education degree in Special Education online or on-campus and a major in early childhood education, elementary education, or secondary education (Mathematics Education and English Education available online).
+Students at other North Dakota University System institutions or other universities can pursue the special education major entirely online while completing their early childhood education, elementary education, or secondary education majors on another campus.